jin-complex-system/alif_tfl/alif_src/README.md

 # Setup Project

-## How to run the project with Visual Studio Code
+## How to setup the project with Visual Studio Code

 1. Using Visual Studio Code, open the directory at [`alif_src`](alif_src)
 2. Configure instructions according to README.md provided